hilton/hilton.github.com/presentations/naming-guidelines.md

 Relf, for example, concludes that:

 > The identifier-naming style guidelines that proved to be the most useful to programmers required that
-> identifier names should be composed of from two to four Natural language words or project accepted acronyms;
+> identifier names should be composed of from two to four natural language words or project accepted acronyms;
 > should not be composed only of abstract words;
 > should not contain plural words;
 > and should conform to the project naming conventions. \[[8](#references)\]

-Professional programmers can apply guidelines that are stated this clearly more readily than they can access and read the original scientific research that contains these conclusions.
+When stated this clearly, professional programmers can apply guidelines more readily than they can access and read the original scientific research that contains these conclusions.
 We therefore aim to present naming guidelines from a number of sources in a form that makes them accessible to professional programmers.